 3. All fees for interments and memorials applications are payable in advance.
 If a stakeholder has a financial account set up with West Suffolk Council, then an invoice will be raised and sent.
 Payment is with a debit or credit card or a bank transfer in conjunction with an invoice number we do not accept cash or cheques as a form of payment.
 All new customers need to contact the Cemeteries Office to set up an account for payments.

-4. All cemetery fees and charges are reviewed annually and are displayed on both the Council and West Suffolk's website:
+4. All cemetery fees and charges are reviewed annually and are displayed on both the town council and West Suffolk Council's website: Cemeteries run by West Suffolk Council